Back

 • A. Claire offers to negotiate a lower rent.
 Not in your notes.
 Nothing in Claire's column about rent negotiation.
 Eliminate.

-• C. His team votes in favor of the move.
+• C. his team votes in favour of the move.
 No team vote in the discussion.
 Eliminate.

 Answer: B. The note-grid entry “Lounge from savings” in Anita's column traces directly to Ben's softening.
 Without the grid, options A and B both feel plausible.